SungHoHong2/Leetcode-Experiment/medium/Search_in_Rotated_Sorted_Array/README.md

 **Binary search**
 - Concepts
     1. Run the binary search for finding the rotation index
-    2. Decide whether the target index belongs at the left half or right half
+    2. If rotated, decide whether the target index belongs at the left half or right half
 - [Source code](source/Binary.py)
 ```python
 class Solution: